threnjen/boardgamegeek/README.md

 > How does synthetic data improve our recommender?
 We tried the recommender with real data, and boosting to 100 ratings, and had some interesting results.

 > Using our synthetic data, we had an overall reduction to our user error - MAE and RMSE went down.
 However MAE/RMSE went down only for users under the median, which I would argue are the users that we most want to improve recommendations for.
 For these users, the reduction in user error was significant.
 Our users over the median saw an increase in error.
+> Overall, the changes to error were very minor.
+As previously mentioned, there is not a large functional difference between a 7 and a 7.1 rating, and our absolute error decay in users over the mean was only .026.
+Our overall improvement for all users was only .044.

 > **MAE**
 - ALL Users ▼ 7.66% MAE improvement from .571 to .527